Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Introduction

-Constructing a diverse real-world benchmark for CMSR is challenging because existing structural datasets rarely provide the explicit spatial metadata needed for automated question generation \cite{yang2025thinking, lin2025ost, li2025sti}.
-We therefore develop \ssibench through a fully human-centered pipeline.
-Ten researchers devoted over 400 hours to reviewing approximately 20,000 structure-related images from multiple sources and selecting over 2,000 candidates that collectively cover nearly all common engineering structure forms, including (but not limited to) space frames \cite{lan1999space}, steel towers \cite{bezas2022design}, cable-stayed bridges \cite{qi2024first}, timber trusses \cite{vollmecke2025assessment}, reinforcement frameworks, and pipeline systems \cite{yang2022novel}.
-Candidate sets are curated so that the correct ordering is not reliably recoverable from simple 2D pixel rankings.
+Constructing a diverse real-world benchmark for SCSR is challenging because existing structural datasets rarely provide the explicit spatial metadata needed for automated question generation \cite{yang2025thinking, lin2025ost, li2025sti}.
+We therefore develop the benchmark through a fully human-centered pipeline.
+Ten researchers devoted over 400 hours to reviewing approximately 20,000 structure-related images from multiple sources and selecting over 2,000 candidates that collectively cover nearly all common structure forms, including but not limited to space frames \cite{xu2023analysis}, steel towers \cite{bezas2022design}, cable-stayed bridges \cite{qi2024first}, timber trusses \cite{vollmecke2025assessment}, reinforcement frameworks, and pipeline systems \cite{yang2022novel}.
+Candidate sets are curated so that the correct ordering is not reliably recoverable from simple 2D pixel rankings and remains unambiguous under the intended structural interpretation.
 Each question is further checked by independent reviewers to ensure unambiguity and appropriate challenge.

-We evaluate 31 widely used VLMs on \ssibench.
+We evaluate 31 widely used VLMs on the benchmark.
 The best open-source model achieves $22.2\%$ accuracy and the strongest closed-source model reaches $33.6\%$, while humans score $91.6\%$.
-Encouraging models to ``think'' improves performance only marginally, and error analysis suggests that the gap is primarily driven by limitations in structural grounding and constraint-consistent 3D reasoning.
+Chain-of-thought reasoning improves performance only marginally, and error analysis suggests that the gap is primarily driven by limitations in structural grounding and constraint-consistent 3D reasoning.

-Overall, our contributions are: (1) \ssibench, a human-curated benchmark for Constrained-Manifold Spatial Reasoning on complex real-world 3D structures via ranking-based geometric and topological tasks; (2) an evaluation of 31 widely used VLMs and human performance on \ssibench, revealing a substantial gap; and (3) an error analysis that identifies dominant failure modes and suggests directions for improving structural spatial reasoning.
+Overall, our contributions are threefold.
+First, we introduce \ssibench, a human-curated benchmark for SCSR in constraint-governed spaces via ranking-based geometric and topological tasks.
+Second, we evaluate 31 widely used VLMs and human performance, revealing a substantial gap.
+Third, we provide an error analysis that identifies dominant failure modes and suggests directions for improving structure-centric spatial reasoning.